kentcb/WorkoutWotch/README.md

 ## Running with Google Drive Integration

+1. Set up API credentials as described [here](https://developers.google.com/drive/android/get-started)
+2. Make sure the package name in *WorkoutWotch.UI.Android* matches that in the credentials
-Running with Google Drive integration should be a straightforward affair.
-Simply edit the *AndroidCompositionRoot.cs* file and follow the comments.
+3. Edit the *AndroidCompositionRoot.cs* file and follow the comments

 If it doesn't exist already, Workout Wotch will create a file named *Workout Wotch Exercise Programs.mkd* in the root of your Google Drive.
 See [writing exercise programs](Doc/writing-exercise-programs.md) for details on the syntax of the document.

 ## Running with iCloud Integration